2009 Indian general election in Uttarakhand: Parties and alliances

+List of Candidates

 Elected MPs

 Following is the list of elected MPs from Uttarakhand.

+Assembly segment wise lead

 By-election

 By-elections were held in 2012 for Tehri Garhwal constituency as Elected MP Vijay Bahuguna became the Chief Minister of Uttarakhand.

 In the election, Bharatiya Janata Party candidate Mala Rajya Laxmi Shah defeated Saket Bahuguna, son of Vijay Bahuguna by margin of over 22,000.